ehForwarderBot/ehForwarderBot/README.rst

 .. _project wiki: https://github.com/blueset/ehForwarderBot/wiki

-v2.0 Alpha release
+v2.0 beta release
 ------------------
-This is an alpha release of EFB version 2 for preview only.
+This is an beta release of EFB version 2 for test only.
-Documentation is yet incomplete.
 Framework API may subject to change.

 `Documentation`_.